ClaireCyberBear/SimpleTasks/README.md

 # SimpleTasks

 PROJECT PURPOSE:
 To create a minimal distraction TODO prototype.
-The main focus of this program is to present TODO tasks one at a time instead at once.
-This is also just a project for me to demostrate basic React capabilities
+This is just a project for me to demostrate basic React capabilities

 HOW-TO-USE:
 At the moment this is just a simple webapp.